tHeMaskedMan981/coding_practice/theory/data_structures/ds_notes.md

 - heap sort uses binary heap to sort an array in O(nlogn)
 - Priority queue can be efficiently implemented using binary heap.
 - insert, delete, extractMax - all in O(logn)

+## Sets
+- implemented in python as set()
+    - set([1,2,3,2,1]) = set([1,2,3])
+    - it is unordered and unindexed. can access elements using for loop.
+Cant use indexes to access elements.
+    - unhashable - cant be used as a key in dict
+    - faster to search for an element compared to list.

+## Python tips
+- To count the frequencies of elements in an iterables, use freq = collections.Counter(itr). returns dict
+- To sort items of dict, add them to a list of tuples. sort the list. can sort with any key. sorted(tup, key = lambda x: x[1], reverse = True). (tup - list of tuples)
+    - dict.items() returns list of tuples.
+    - sorted(dict) returns list of sorted keys.
+    - sorted(dict, key=dict.get) returns list of keys sorted by values.
+- can use tuples as dict keys. can convert list into tuples easily.
+- to make the elements of a list unique, unique_list = list(set(list1)). works if elements of list are hashable.
+- \* can be used to repeat elements in list, tuple and strings. set and dict dont support * with int.
+- if have to delete an item from list, swap it with the last element, and then use pop. faster.